ksalzke/delegation-omnifocus-plugin/README.md

 This is an Omni Automation plug-in bundle for OmniFocus that provides 'waiting for' and 'follow up' actions.
 Further details of these actions are provided below.

+_Please note that Omni Automation for OmniFocus is still in development and details are subject to change before it officially ships.
+If you have questions, please refer to [Omni's Slack #automation channel](https://www.omnigroup.com/slack/)._

+_In addition, please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
+If you encounter any issues or have any suggestions please let me know--and do please make sure you backup your database before running scripts from a random amateur on the internet!)_

+_**Known issue:** These scripts do not currently appear to function correctly on tasks in the inbox._

 # Installation & Set-Up

 **Important note: for this plug-in bundle to work correctly, my [Function Library for OmniFocus](https://github.com/ksalzke/function-library-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**